PSYCHIATRIC DRUGS:

 macological treatment of depression has occurred since the intro-

 duction of imipramine in 1958" (p.
 7).
-In the Foreword to this
+In the Foreword

 book, Max Fink, M.D., a psychiatry professor at the State Univer-